zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/MobileScrollViewBuilder.md

 ## Methods

 ### AutoBind(`System.Boolean`)
-If set to false the widget will not bind to the data source during initialization.
+If set to false the widget will not bind to the DataSource during initialization.
 In this case data binding will occur when the change event of the data source is fired.
-By default the widget will bind to the data source specified in the configuration.Applicable only in data bound mode.
+By default the widget will bind to the DataSource specified in the configuration.Applicable only in data bound mode.

 #### Parameters